o1-labs/rfcs/00xx-offchain-state-showcase.md

 ## Prior art

-There is an existing domain name resolver zkApp that is built with a custom storage solution: https://names.minascan.io/ ([github](https://github.com/Staketab/mina-names)).
-They seem to be using an NFT solution, which costs an account creation fee for each domain registered.
-A solution using off-chain storage has the potential to be cheaper to operate, but the NFT solution does not have the same DDOS vulnerability.
+There is an existing domain name resolver zkApp that is built with a custom storage solution: https://names.minascan.io/ ([github](https://github.com/Staketab/mina-names/blob/main/contracts/README.md)).
+Their rollup system utilizes IPFS and a block system where every block contains the full database of names, a merkle map for verification, and a list of transactions.
+Each new block costs a 1 Mina account creation fee, but can represent up to 1000 transactions.
+The L1 smart contract stores the last-known block pointer, and accepts proofs of a new block to increment the state.
+This design is very solid, but required a lot of custom development.
+We are hoping to simplify and lower the barrier to entry for devs to have access to a fully featured offchain storage solution.

 ## Unresolved questions